terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 key | description
 :---|:---
-vpc | The created VPC as an object with all of it's attributes (when existing_vpc_id is not set).
+vpc | The created VPC as an object with all of it's attributes (when use_existing_vpc is false).
 This was created using the aviatrix_vpc resource. spoke_gateway | The created Aviatrix spoke gateway as an object with all of it's attributes.